cybertraining-dsc/fa20-523-349/project/project.md

 In many real-world applications, data is captured over the course of time, constituting a Time-Series.
 Time-Series often contain temporal dependencies that cause two otherwise identical points of time to belong to different classes or predict different behavior.
 This characteristic generally increases the difficulty of analysing them.
 The traditional statistical learning model (Naive Bayes, SVM, Simple Neural Networks) is difficult to deal with the problem of time series prediction, since the model is unable to understand the time-series dependence of data.
 Traditional time series prediction models such as ARMA / ARIMA can only deal with linear time series with certain periodicity.
 The anomaly events and human strategies in the racing competition make these methods no longer applicable.
 Therefore, time series prediction models (RNN, GRU, LSTM, etc.) based on deep learning are more suitable for solving such problems.
+Previous racing prediction attempts such as [^1][^5][^6] could not make real-time predictions because the data they used was based on Lap, that is, new data would only be generated when the car passed a specific position.
+And we will try to use high-frequency telemetry data to make predictions.

 ## 3. Choice of Data-sets